dalyIsaac/Whim/docs/docs/getting-started/troubleshooting.md

 ## Adding/removing monitors

 When adding and removing monitors, Windows will very helpfully move windows between monitors.
 However, this conflicts with Whim.
 To work around Windows' helpfulness, Whim (in the `WindowManager` and `ButlerEventHandlers` will) ignore [`WinEvents`](../architecture/events.md) for 3 seconds for tracked windows.
 After the 3 seconds have elapsed, Whim will layout all the active workspaces.

+## Window overflows given area

+Whim will request windows to have a specific size, but some windows (like Spotify) enforce a minimum size and will ignore Whim's instructions.
+Whim does not account for this.
+As a result, these stubborn windows will overflow the expected area.
+This will also result in the [focus indicator](../plugins/focus-indicator.md) highlighting the expected area, not the window's actual area.